yuri-raiter/Todo-Web-App/README.md

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/68256006/105444754-35d01a80-5c4d-11eb-8819-47de9ec25e76.gif)

 ## About the project
-It's a Todo Web App made with React and using local storage.
+It's a Todo Web App made with React, using local storage.

 During the development, I focused on better understanding some basic Hooks, such as: